devil-23f2003711/hackathon_annam/README.md

 ---

-## 🧩 Dependencies

-See `requirements.txt` for a full list.
-Typical dependencies include:

-- `numpy`
-- `pandas`
-- `scikit-learn`
-- `matplotlib`
-- `seaborn`
-- `xgboost` or `lightgbm` (if applicable)

----

 ## 📊 Architecture

 Each challenge includes a system architecture diagram (`docs/architecture.png`) to illustrate the pipeline flow from data ingestion to prediction output.

 ---

-## 🤝 Contribution Guidelines

-We welcome contributions!
-To contribute:

-1. Fork the repo
-2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request

----

 ## 🧠 Authors & Credits

-This project was developed as part of the **Annam Hackathon Initiative**.
+This project was developed as part of the **Annam.AI Hackathon**.
 Thanks to the organizers and dataset providers for the opportunity.

 ---